 My dad and I moved to LA and got ready to do what everyone does in LA.
 Try to make it.

 This is where I’d like to say sorry to my poor dad.
 You see, we moved into this complex called Oakwood Apartments.
 Yeah, this place.
 Here.
 He was surrounded by fierce stage moms who loved to hiss and talk about their perfect children.
-Good thing you at least discovered The House of Blues huh dad?
+My poor father.

 Here I was in the heart of Burbank and going on non-stop auditions.
 I was hanging out with an array of child actors who were actually working.
 People like Hayden Panettiere, Frankie Muniz, Hilary Duff, and the Little Rascals who were all grown up.